-- Normal mode.
+Normal mode

-- In this mode the QoS value remains stable when the master is idle, this is equivalent to measuring the average bandwidth only when the master is active.
+In this mode the QoS value remains stable when the master is idle, this is equivalent to measuring the average bandwidth only when the master is active.
 This is the default mode.

-- Ouiesce High mode
+Quiesce High mode

 In this mode, the QoS value tends to the maximum programmed value when the master is idle, so when it becomes active, the initial transactions have a high QoS value.
 This mode is suitable for latency sensitive masters because it allows the master to be serviced with high priority while the bandwidth requirement is below that set.
 If the master starts to exceed its programmed bandwidth, the priority is reduced.
-This mechanism can be used to ensure that other masters are not excluded when latency sensitive masters take significant bandwidth.
+You can use this mechanism to ensure that other masters are not excluded when latency sensitive masters take significant bandwidth.